Hedvig Willman

 Hedvig Charlotta Konstantina Willman née Harling (18 July 1841 – 15 August 1887) was a Swedish stage actor, opera singer and drama teacher.
-She was co-principal of Dramatens elevskola in 1877-86.
+She was co-principal of the Royal Dramatic Training Academy in 1877-86.

 Life

 Hedwig Willman was born in Stockholm.
-She was the daughter of the clothe's seller P. A. C. Harling and Emelie Charlotta Wàhlsten.
+She was the daughter of the clothing merchant P. A. C. Harling and Emelie Charlotta Wàhlsten.
 She married the actor Anders Willman (1834-1898) in 1871.

 Career

 Hedvig Willman made her debut in Ladugårdslandsteatern in Stockholm in 1857, and was engaged at the theater company of Johan Anders Oskar Andersson (1813-1866) and then by Edvard Stjernström at the Mindre teatern.
 From 1863 onward, she was employed as an actor at the Royal Dramatic Theatre and, from 1865, as an opera singer at the Royal Swedish Opera in parallel.

 About her career at the Mindre teatern it was said: